| Module Title |

 Indicative Content and Learning Activities

 Shock and multi-system failure.
-Pathophysiology of shock, conditions precipitating shock, stages of shock and it management.
+Pathophysiology and stages of shock (e.g., hypovolaemic, cardiogenic, septic)

 Early warning score.
 Recognition of the deteriorating patient and use of the ISBAR tool.